 Math and Physics Club is:

-Charles Bert: vocals, guitar
+Charles Bert: vocals, rhythm guitar

 James Werle: guitar

-Ethan Jones: bass, everything else
+Ethan Jones: bass, piano/keys

 Kevin Emerson: drums